Live Baby Live: An A-Z of the Best Live Tracks Around the World

 PLAYLIST AND CREDITS

 Thanks also to YOU for reading here.
-Should anyone be interested in my work; principally writing, photography, and teaching, please contact me for a FREE Overview PDF.
+Should anyone be interested in my work; principally writing, photography, and teaching, please visit the MEDIA and UNIVERSITY pages.
 Meanwhile, stay tuned with Kulture Kiosk via The Atlas or on Facebook, Twitter, and Instagram where you can see some of my photos from around the world.
 Playlist and credits follow…

 Minor Earth, Major Sky (live from Valhall) – A-ha